prysmaticlabs/prysm/sharding/README.md

 The other missing piece is the guarantee of data availability within collation headers submitted to the SMC which can once again be done through zero-knowledge proofs and erasure codes (See: The Data Availability Problem).
 By escalating this up to the SMC, we can ensure what Vitalik calls “tightly-coupled” sharding, in which case breaking a single shard would entail also breaking the progression of the canonical chain, enabling easier cross-shard communication due to having a single source of truth being the SMC and the associated collation headers it has processed.
 In Justin Drake’s words, “there is no fork-choice rule within the SMC”.

-It is important to note that this “tightly coupled” sharding has been relegated to Phase 4 of the roadmap.
+It is important to note that this “tightly coupled” sharding has been relegated to the latter phases of the roadmap.

 Work in progress.